RapGenerator/ZhouZiqun/README.md

 - Dive into Ruichang's seq2seq model in tf but not finished yet.
 - Discussed with Zili and got a very deep understanding about LSTM as well as how to implement LSTM from scratch.
 - Make weekly video by sing 《祖传程序员》 :)
+### 2018-08-04 - 2018-08-05
+- Make a install image for UCloud GPU VM including CUDA 9, cudnn 7 and tensorflow-gpu
+- Add teacher forcing to Yunsheng's model using ScheduledEmbeddingTrainingHelper
+- Try to train Yunsheng's model on both local GPU and UCloud GPU, however there seems to be some problems when restoring checkpoints in UCloud GPU.
+Need discussion tomorrow